rustomax/observeshop-custom-loadgen/README.md

 ## Scheduled restarts

 Locust seems to get bogged down if it runs for too long.
-You may consider setting up a (root) crontjob to restart it on a regular basis, i.e. every 12 hours:
+You may consider setting up a (root) cron job to restart it on a regular basis, i.e. every 12 hours:

 ```cron
 0 */12 * * * systemctl restart locust.service